Geeksltd/Programming.Tips/docs/ExceptionHandling.md

 ## Exceptions vs Error codes

-&nbsp;&nbsp; Returning error codes from command functions is an obsolete technique when your language supports proper exception handling blocks.
+Returning error codes from command functions is an obsolete technique when your language supports proper exception handling blocks.

 Error code could be: